 Rent a sailboat—bareboat or with skipper and crew—and discover southern Thailand’s glorious anchorages and cruising spots.

 Siam Ocean World in the Siam Paragon Mall and Safari World are both worth a trip if you are spending any time in Bangkok.
-And make sure you save time for a klong, or canal trip, using the Khlong Saen Saep Boat Service.
-The smells may be a little tough at times, but the sights and sounds along the journey make it a fascinating trip for children.

 Other child-friendly destinations in Bangkok include: Snow Town Bangkok, an indoor themed village and play area with 40 cm of artificial snow located in the Gateway Ekkamai shopping mall.
 Flight Experience Bangkok, a flight simulator, is also located in the same mall.
 The Holiday Inn Sukhumvit is home to Lazgam Bangkok, a laser tag game set amidst a maze of walls and partitions.
 Bounce Inc. Bangkok is an action-packed trampoline park and climbing centre., located on the 5th Floor of The Street Ratchada (Formerly Robinsons Department Store).
 And Kidzania, on the 5th floor of Siam Paragon, allows kids to try out a range of activities in a model city.
 Popular ‘jobs’ include firefighting, policing, playing doctor at the miniature hospital, and learning how to make sushi like a master chef.
 There’s also wakeboarding at Tac Lake, out Bang-na way.

 KidZania located in the 5th floor of the Siam Paragon is a center of learning and entertainment for children in the city model that stimulates those children to enjoy various occupational roles through virtual activities.